Overview

 The Legislative Assembly comprises 17 People's Representatives and nine Noble Representatives elected from among the holders of Tonga's 33 noble titles.
 The King appoints the Prime Minister on the recommendation of the Legislative Assembly, and Cabinet Ministers on the Prime Minister’s advice.
 The King may appoint up to four additional Cabinet Ministers from outside of the Legislative Assembly, based on the Prime Minister’s advice.

-Tonga hosted the Pacific Islands Forum Leaders meeting in August 2024 and has assumed the role of Chair.
+Tonga hosted the Pacific Islands Forum (PIF) Leaders meeting in August 2024 and held the role of Chair until September 2025.
+It is currently a member of the PIF Troika.

 Bilateral relations